Powerful hardware needs robust software to unlock its potential. Case in point: the Netgear XR500 Nighthawk Pro Gaming router.

 |Operating system||Netduma DumaOS|

 Setting up the RX500 is still like setting up any router with a web interface despite the new OS.
 It’s straightforward.

 All you have to do is connect your computer to the router’s LAN port (or via its default Wi-Fi network) and hook the router’s WAN port to an internet source (such as your cable modem) via a network cable.

 The first time you launch a browser on your computer, you will get to the router’s initial web-based setup wizard that walks you through the entire process.
 It took me less than 10 minutes to get my test network up and running.

 Netgear XR500: Smooth interface with R-Apps

-At first glance, the DumaOS interface resembles that of many routers with a main menu on the left that includes a Dashboard on top and few different sections underneath, each includes multiple modules called Router Apps or R-Apps.
+At first glance, the DumaOS interface resembles many routers with a main menu on the left that includes a Dashboard on top and a few different sections underneath.
+Each has multiple modules called Router Apps or R-Apps.

-For example, the Network Monitor section includes the Network Snapshot R-App, which displays internet bandwidth usage in real-time of each connected client.
+For example, the Network Monitor section includes the Network Snapshot R-App, which displays each connected client’s internet bandwidth usage in real-time.
 And the Network Overview R-App that shows total internet usage in real-time of the entire network.

 You can pin any of these R-Apps to the Dashboard, and you can do the same with modules of other sections, including Geo-Filter, QoS, Device Manager, and System Information.
 Once pinned, you can resize the R-Apps’ windows, rearrange them on the board, and so on.